Tucson Blepharoplasty Eyelid Surgery Information, Benefits and Risks

 What is a blepharoplasty?

-A blepharoplasty, also known as eyelid surgery, improves the appearance of the upper eyelids, lower eyelids, or both.
-It gives a rejuvenated appearance to the area surrounding your eyes, making you look more rested and alert.
+A blepharoplasty, also called eyelid surgery, improves the appearance of the upper and/or lower eyelids.
+It can rejuvenate the area surrounding your eyes, making you look more rested and alert.

 When is a blepharoplasty used?

 A blepharoplasty procedure is usually performed on adult men and women who have healthy facial tissue and have realistic goals for improvement of the upper and/or lower eyelids.
 An upper blepharoplasty can remove excess fatty deposits and loose or sagging skin that creates folds or disturbs the upper eyelid.
 A lower blepharoplasty can remove excess skin, excess fatty deposits, fine lines and bags under the eye.

 What is involved at a consultation for blepharoplasty?

 When you come in for your initial consultation, you will meet with Dr. Maloney and Lindsay, the clinical coordinator.
 Maloney Plastic Surgery is one of the only practices in Tucson, Arizona to offer VECTRA 3D (three-dimensional) technology to our patients.
 One of the first things we will do at your consultation is use VECTRA imaging technology to take a 3D image of your face and neck.
 The exciting part about the VECTRA technology is we can perform a procedure on the 3D image and show you how a blepharoplasty will look on you.
 You are then given a user number so you can access your saved images from home to review with your friends and family, if you choose.
 We are excited and proud to offer this amazing technology to our patients.